-- Do not run unless escape is ensured.
+- Do not run unless escape is guaranteed.

-- Get clear of dead snags and tops.
+- Get clear of dead snags and tree tops.

 - Be aware of rolling debris below the drop site in steep terrain.

-- If possible, wash the retardant off your skin to prevent irritation.
+- Wash the retardant off your skin as soon as possible to prevent irritation.